isl-org/OpenBot/controller/web-server/client/firebase/Readme.md

   s experience within the app.
 This feature also includes additional security measures, such as two-factor authentication, to help protect user accounts from unauthorized access.

-**Note** - Please follow the OpenBot playground [documentation](https://github.com/isl-org/OpenBot/tree/master/open-code/src/services/README.md) to set up your Firebase project and enabling google authentication.
+**Note** - Please follow the OpenBot playground [documentation](../../../../open-code/src/services/README.md) to set up your Firebase project and enabling google authentication.
+No need to enable Google Drive API for now.

 ### Setting up Environment Variables